Deep Face Recognition: A Survey: Network Architecture and Training Loss

 \subsubsection{Backbone Network}

 \textbf{Mainstream architectures.} The commonly used network architectures of deep FR have always followed those of deep object classification and evolved from AlexNet to SENet rapidly.
-We present the most influential architectures that have shaped the current state-of-the-art of deep object classification and deep FR in chronological order \footnote{The time we present is when the paper was published.} in Fig. \ref{fig6}.
+We present the most influential architectures of deep object classification and deep face recognition in chronological order \footnote{The time we present is when the paper was published.} in Fig. \ref{fig6}.